deepdhar/deepdhar/README.md

 ## Hey there, Welcome to my profile ✌

 ### About Me
-- CSE Final Year (B.Tech)
-- Grinding mobile app development
-- GirlScript Summer of Code 21 Participant and Contributor
+- Software Engineer
+- Bachelor's of Technology in Computer Science Engineering
-- Engaged in communities like Hack Club, Codechef Campus Chapter, GirlScript
+- Engaged across communities and technologies

 ⚡ **_Code to bring a change to the society, code for a cause_** ⚡